-The largest and most magnificent palace in the whole of Berlin is named after Sophia Charlotte, Duchess of Braunschweig and Lüneburg, wife of Prussian King Frederick I and the first Queen Consort in Prussia.
+The largest and most magnificent palace in the whole of Berlin is named after Sophia Charlotte, Duchess of Brunswick and Lüneburg, wife of Prussian King Frederick I and the first Queen Consort in Prussia.

 Queen Consort Sophia Charlotte was responsible for having the summer palace built right by the Spree river in the first place.
 It was then extended and turned into a stately residence in around 1700.
 The building boasts impressive suites and rooms, dazzling banqueting halls and exceptional art collections featuring stunning masterpieces.
 The Porcelain Room, the Palace Chapel and Frederick I's Bed Chamber are amongst the highlights of the magnificent baroque-style stately rooms in the tower-topped palace.